rlondner/mongodb-3.6-workshop/README.md

 With MongoDB 3.6, you now can enforce schemas on specific collections using the [JSON Schema](http://json-schema.org/) draft IETF specification (note: MongoDB 3.6 currently supports a subset of the JSON Schema [draft 5](https://tools.ietf.org/html/draft-wright-json-schema-validation-00) spec).

 To know more about the technical features of MongoDB’s JSON Schema Validation support:

 * Take the hands-on labs available [here](https://github.com/rlondner/mongodb-3.6-workshop/tree/master/labs/json-schema-validation).

 * Discover how to use JSON Schema with the Expressive Query Syntax [here](https://www.mongodb.com/blog/post/mongodb-36-json-schema-validation-expressive-query-syntax) and replicate the examples mentioned there.

+### Granular Array Updates Lab

+* The granular array updates lab is available [here](https://github.com/rlondner/mongodb-3.6-workshop/tree/master/labs/array-updates).